 - Take advantage of generally used, open standards to allow for the broadest range of partnerships, future adaptability and innovation.

 With the comment “Use standards that are ‘as broad as possible'”–a reference to “web-wide” standards rather than those that are specific to the repository world?

 - Acknowledge that integration with a range of tools and services will greatly benefit uptake and use of digital learning resources.

 “What is useful, is the ability to integrate with the tools/service that the user selects.”
 So you’ll need an API.

 - Support the development of ‘sharing as a culture’ by providing user friendly mechanisms for depositing and repurposing

 - Open up information silos by a strong focus on web services, APIs and other ways of allowing seamless integration across services.

 - Make it easy to participate – for all members

 “Barriers to participation are the single biggest problem.”

-Present clear and easy-to-understand information on usage rights and
+- Present clear and easy-to-understand information on usage rights

 The “when accessing” aspect of this is something that has been exercising me recently, it’s hard to believe how many OERs don’t have any cc-licence information displayed on the resource itself.
 (For extra added irony, this report bears no licence information within it.)